The Greek island of Paros Greece is one of the most popular and touristy Greek islands.

 Golden Beach, located south of Parikia, is considered to be one of the best beaches of Paros Island.

-Every August the Professional Windsurfing World Cup is organized on this beach, gathering many windsurfing celebrities.
+Every August, the Professional Windsurfing World Cup is organized on this beach, gathering many windsurfing celebrities.

-Many hotels, apartments and rooms for rent are available in the area.
+Many hotels, apartments, and rooms are available for rent in the area.

 Santa Maria Paros: